Good Friends

 Association of Professional Genealogists; Austin Film Society; Oral History Association; Society of American Archivists Oral History Section (page 4); Texas Oral History Association; and Texas State Genealogical Society, Inc., published articles about Voices of the Violet Crown, 2009-2012.

 Austin American-Statesman.
-Special thanks to writer Michael Barnes, whose writings continue to broaden Austinites’ perspective of our history, and to photographer Ralph Barrera, who took a memorable sunset photo of the Little Deli.
+Special thanks to writer Michael Barnes, whose writings continue to broaden Austinites’ perspective of our history, and to photographer Ralph Barrera, who took a memorable sunset photo of the Little Deli, among many, many others.
 We also shared research that was incorporated into several of Michael’s articles on local history, 2012-2014.

 Austin Genealogical Society featured the VVC post “Just What Is a Violet Crown?” in its Spring 2018 Journal.
 Special thanks to editor Angela Doetsch for her interest in our project.